apalermo01/theme-builder/README.md

 way, you define what you want to be common among all themes in `default_configs` and define the theme-specific differences in the theme-specific folder.

-When the theme is built, a `dots` folder is created in the theme's folder.
+When the theme is built, a `build` folder is created in the theme's folder.
 This folder has the same structure as your home directory with the configuration for each program in the correct place.
 You can then load the configuration from the dots folder by using the internal overwrite tool that creates a backup in